ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/RNAseq-using-a-genome.md

 ```

-For setting it up to run with each set of file, we can set a SLURM script (`loop_hisat2.sh`) that loops over each fastq file.
-Note that this script calls the run_hisat2.sh script for each pair of fastq file supplied as its argument.
+For setup to run with each set of files, we can set a SLURM script (`loop_hisat2.sh`) that loops over each fastq file.
+Note that this script calls the run_hisat2.sh script for each pair of fastq files supplied as its argument.

 ```
 #!/bin/bash